deanashton/brewfile/README.md

 Feedback welcome.
 Pull requests welcome.

-To install brwe-file and use this Brewfile:
+To install brew-file and use this Brewfile:

     $ brew install rcmdnk/file/brew-file